Long-range entanglement from measuring symmetry-protected topological phases: Jordan-Wigner transformation from measuring fermionic SPT phases

-Let us demonstrate this explicitly by preparing the Kitaev Majorana chain, which cannot be done in finite time with only unitary evolution \cite{HuangChen2015}.
-We start with $N$ qubits on odd sites initialized in the $\ket{+}$ state and $N$ fermions on even sites initialized in the empty state $P=-i\gamma \gamma'=1$ where $\gamma=c+c^\dagger$ and $\gamma' = -i(c-c^\dagger)$ are Majorana operators.
+Let us demonstrate this case explicitly by preparing the Kitaev Majorana chain, which cannot be done in finite time with only unitary evolution \cite{HuangChen2015}.
+We start with $N$ qubits on odd sites initialized in the $\ket{+}$ state and $N$ fermions on even sites initialized in the empty state $P=-i\gamma \gamma'=1$, where $\gamma=c+c^\dagger$ and $\gamma' = -i(c-c^\dagger)$ are Majorana operators.
 Furthermore, we define the hopping operator $S_{2n} = i\gamma'_{2n-2}\gamma_{2n}$, which hops a fermion from site $2n-2$ to $2n$.
-We create a $\ZZ_2\times \ZZ_2^F$ SPT \cite{GuWen14,vonKeyserlingkSondhi16,TantivasadakarnVishwanath18,Borla21} with the following circuit
+We create a $\ZZ_2\times \ZZ_2^F$ SPT \cite{GuWen14,vonKeyserlingkSondhi16,TantivasadakarnVishwanath18,Borla21} with the following circuit:

 where the operator is a hopping operator controlled by the qubit at $2n-1$.
-That is, a fermion is hopped if the spin at site $2n-1$ is down.
-We also remark that because all gates mutually commute, it can be implemented as a finite depth circuit.
-The resulting SPT is given by the stabilizers
+In other words, a fermion is hopped if the spin at site $2n-1$ is down.
+We also remark that because all gates mutually commute, it can be implemented as a finite -epth circuit.
+The resulting SPT (which we will call the Jordan-Wigner state) is the $+1$ eigenstate of the stabilizers